Our Services

 Helpful Resources

-Tracking your patterns of drowsiness versus distraction can help you decide whether to focus on improving sleep hygiene or to try cognitive and behavioral strategies.
+Tracking whether you experience drowsiness versus distraction can guide whether to prioritize better sleep hygiene or cognitive and behavioral strategies.

 Sleepiness (or excessive daytime sleepiness) is a strong urge to sleep during waking hours.
 Common causes include: